-- (3) All classroom teachers shall hold appropriate Washington 6 state certification except as follows: - (a) Teachers for religious courses or courses for which no counterpart exists in public schools shall not be required to obtain a state certificate to teach those courses. - (b) In exceptional cases, people of unusual competence but without certification may teach students so long as a certified person exercises general supervision.
-Annual written statements shall submitted to the office of the superintendent of public instruction reporting and explaining such circumstances. - (4) An approved private school may operate an extension program 15 16 for parents, guardians, or persons having legal custody of a child to 17 teach children in their custody.
-The extension program shall require 18 at a minimum that: - 19 (a) The parent, quardian, or custodian be under the supervision of an employee of the approved private school who is certified under 20 21 chapter 28A.410 RCW; - (b) The planning by the certified person and the parent, guardian, or person having legal custody include objectives consistent with this subsection and subsections (1), (2), (5), (6), and (7) of this section; - (c) The certified person spend a minimum average each month of one contact hour per week with each student under his or her supervision who is enrolled in the approved private school extension program; - (d) Each student's progress be evaluated by the certified person; 30 31 and - (e) The certified employee shall not supervise more than thirty students enrolled in the approved private school's extension program. - (5) Appropriate measures shall be taken to safeguard all 34 permanent records against loss or damage.
-35 - (6) The physical facilities of the school or district shall be adequate to meet the program offered by the school or district: PROVIDED, That each school building shall meet reasonable health and fire safety requirements.
-A residential dwelling of the parent, guardian, or custodian shall be deemed to be an adequate physical p.
-14 HB 2621 facility when a parent, guardian, or person having legal custody is instructing his or her child under subsection (4) of this section.
+(3) All classroom teachers shall hold appropriate Washington state certification except as follows:

+- (a) Teachers for religious courses or courses for which no counterpart exists in public schools shall not be required to obtain a state certificate to teach those courses. - (b) In exceptional cases, people of unusual competence but without certification may teach students so long as a certified person exercises general supervision.
+Annual written statements shall be submitted to the state board of education reporting and explaining such circumstances. - (4) An approved private school may operate an extension program for parents, guardians, or persons having legal custody of a child to teach children in their custody.
+The extension program shall require at a minimum that: - (a) The parent, guardian, or custodian be under the supervision of an employee of the approved private school who is certificated under chapter 28A.410 RCW; - (b) The planning by the certificated person and the parent, guardian, or person having legal custody include objectives consistent with this subsection and subsections (1), (2), (5), (6), and (7) of this section; - (c) The certificated person spend a minimum average each month of one contact hour per week with each student under his or her supervision who is enrolled in the approved private school extension program; - (d) Each student's progress be evaluated by the certificated person; and - (e) The certificated employee shall not supervise more than thirty students enrolled in the approved private school's extension program. - 31 (5) Appropriate measures shall be taken to safeguard all 32 permanent records against loss or damage. - (6) The physical facilities of the school or district shall be adequate to meet the program offered by the school or district: PROVIDED, That each school building shall meet reasonable health and fire safety requirements.
+A residential dwelling of the parent, guardian, or custodian shall be deemed to be an adequate physical facility when a parent, guardian, or person having legal custody is instructing his or her child under subsection (4) of this section.

-- (7) Private school curriculum shall include instruction of the basic skills of occupational education, science, mathematics, language, social studies, history, health, reading, writing, spelling, and the development of appreciation of art and music, all in sufficient units for meeting state board of education graduation requirements. - 9 (8) Each school or school district shall be required to maintain 10 up-to-date policy statements related to the administration and 11 operation of the school or school district.
+(7) Private school curriculum shall include instruction of the basic skills of occupational education, science, mathematics, language, social studies, history, health, reading, writing, spelling, and the development of appreciation of art and music, all in sufficient units for meeting state board of education graduation requirements.

+(8) Each school or school district shall be required to maintain up-to-date policy statements related to the administration and operation of the school or school district.